tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 ```
 ## Auction State

-- An auction is considered to be `ended` if either the current time is greater than or equal to the end time of the auction or round time has passed after the last bid was placed.
+- An auction is considered to be `ended` if either the current time is greater than or equal to the end time of the auction or `round_time` has passed after the last bid was placed.

-- An auction is considered to have `started` if the current time is greater than the auctions start time.
+- An auction is considered to have `started` if the current time is greater than or equal to the auction's start time.

 - An auction is `in_progress` if it has `started` and not `ended`.